This workshop is funded by the Andrew W. Mellon Foundation (five graduate student scholarships are available)

 Smarthistory invites applications for an intensive two-day hands-on cultural heritage media workshop for graduate students, art historians, conservators, and museum professionals.
 Participants will learn how to produce high-quality Smarthistory-style videos with a focus on storytelling, audio and video editing using inexpensive, easy-to-use software, and online publishing.
 Other topics to be covered will include image rights, recommendations for high-quality but affordable equipment, and utilizing analytics for assessment.

-The workshop will take place in Manhattan from August 8-10, 2018 (a dinner will be held the evening before).
+The workshop will take place in Manhattan August 8-9, 2019 (a kick-off dinner will be held the evening of August 7th).